hackarmour/programming-resources/README.md

 - [CS50's Introduction to Programming with Python](https://www.edx.org/course/cs50s-introduction-to-programming-with-python?utm_source=lms_catalog_service_user&utm_medium=affiliate_partner)

   This course is mostly focused towards the python programming language, including in depth knowledge of python.
-Python is a good programming language for beginners, but we dont recommend it usig outside data science circles.
+Python is a good programming language for beginners, but we dont recommend it using outside data science circles.
 We can make some cool security challenges and tools with it tho.

 - [Git and GitHub Lecture by CS50](https://www.youtube.com/watch?v=eulnSXkhE7I) is a must.
 Version control system helps us to manage our code and we can host out code easily on github.